deatrich/linux-home-server/appendix.md

 (parted) quit

-// Now expand the underlying filesystem to the end of the partition
+// Now expand the underlying file system to the end of the partition
 $ sudo resize2fs /dev/sde2
 resize2fs 1.46.5 (30-Dec-2021)
 Resizing the filesystem on /dev/sde2 to 9703161 (4k) blocks.
 The filesystem on /dev/sde2 is now 9703161 (4k) blocks long.
 ```

-### Create a New Data Partition
+### Create a new data partition

 Now we want to create a third large partition.
 We run into the problem
 of partition alignment because I chose 40 GB for the second partition